Skip to content

 • Focus on proactive care to prevent a crisis: Many disc problems stem from underlying spinal imbalances.
 Addressing the root cause with corrective care, such as upper cervical chiropractic, helps your body heal properly and reduces the risk of developing emergency symptoms.

-What Is a Herniated Disc and How Does It Happen?
+What's a Herniated Disc and How Do They Happen?

 The term "herniated disc" can sound pretty intimidating, but understanding what’s happening in your spine is the first step toward feeling better.
 Think of the discs between your vertebrae as tiny, durable shock absorbers, a bit like jelly donuts.
 They have a tough exterior and a soft, gel-like center.
 A herniated disc happens when that soft inside part pushes out through a small tear in its tougher outer layer.
 This displaced material can then press on the sensitive nerves that run alongside your spinal column, leading to pain, numbness, or weakness.